kkk-petrov/dots/README.md

-# Dotfiles Overview
+# Overview

-This repository contains my personal dotfiles, including configurations for various tools and applications.
-Dotfiles are configuration files for customizing the behavior and appearance of software on a Unix-like system.
+This repository contains my personal configurations for various tools and applications.

 ## Preview
 ![preview](./preview.png)

-## Included Configurations
+## Dependencies

+Before running the installation script, ensure that the following packages are installed on your system.
+The script does not handle package installations, and missing dependencies may lead to errors or incomplete configurations.

 - [bspwm](https://github.com/baskerville/bspwm)
 - [sxhkd](https://github.com/baskerville/sxhkd)